trouden/AdventOfCode-2020/README.md

 #### Part 2:
 Strings cannot be index in rust, but since we are sure it only contains ASCII characters we can access the raw bytes and cast them to chars.

+## Challenge 3

+#### Part 1:
+Simple vector traversal with checking indices for exceeding max length

+#### Part 2:
+Make part 1 a function with input for the slope and multiply the results.